 7. Make sure that the box that appears to the left of the GeneHunter Add-In is checked.
 Click OK button.

-Excel Macro Security Level May Prohibit GeneHunter Add-in Operation
+Excel Macro Security Level May Prohibit GeneHunter Add-In Operation

-Sometimes, the macro security level in Excel is set too high and prohibits executing macros in workbooks.
-If this happens, the symptom is that the GeneHunter add-in may display its window upon start, but then becomes non-responsive to any action.
-The remedy is to lower the macro security level.
-In Excel 97 - Excel 2003 this can be done through the Tools -> Macro -> Security dialog.
-In Excel 2007 you first need to unhide the Developer tab by going to the Office button -> Excel Options -> Popular tab and checking the "Show Developer tab in the Ribbon" box.
+Excel 2007 and 2010: You first need to unhide the Developer tab by going to the Office button -> Excel Options -> Popular tab and checking the "Show Developer tab in the Ribbon" box.
 After the Developer tab shows up, click on it and select Macro Security.
 Try to lower the security setting a notch and see if this restores GeneHunter's normal operation.
 If not, try to lower the security even more.
+As an alternative to allowing all macros, look at the top of the worksheet for the Security Warning: Macros have been disabled.
+Click on the "Enable this content" button which will allow only the GeneHunter Add-In macro.
+When you close the worksheet you will have to repeat the process to allow macros.

 Loading GeneHunter's Examples into Excel

 You must load GeneHunter as an Excel Add-In before you can use the examples.
 After loading GENEHUNT.XLA, go to the File menu on your standard toolbar and select "Open".
 Under your C drive, select the \GENEHUNTER directory and double click to open.
 Double click on GHSAMPLE.XLS to load GeneHunter's examples.
+If you installed the AI Trilogy, the \GENEHUNTER directory is located in the C:\AI Trilogy directory.

 Use Single Worksheets to Speed Processing